Automate AI Governance. Red Team. Guard. Zero Trust.

 Risk Calculation: AARS & AIVSS

-AIVSS (AI Vulnerability Scoring System): A standardized scoring framework (0–10) for agentic vulnerabilities, extending CVSS for AI systems.
+OWASP AIVSS (AI Vulnerability Scoring System): A standardized scoring framework (0–10) for agentic vulnerabilities, extending CVSS for AI systems.
+ZTAI applies AIVSS scoring in every assessment and was among its early practitioner adopters.
 Factors include:

 ›Attack vector (prompt, API, data source).